- Application Information

 - perseverance or tenacity (e.g., personal experience).

 We do not distinguish between international and domestic students.
-However we acknowledge the difficulties in comparing coursework, course grades, from international institutions to schools in the US and cultural differences in recommendation letters.
+However we acknowledge the difficulties in comparing coursework and course grades from international institutions to schools in the US and cultural differences in recommendation letters.
 The Admission Committee has members from different sub-disciplines in the earth and environmental sciences including international scholars.
 They share their insights and experiences and use feedback on the applicants from all faculty members to assure a fair and rigorous evaluation process.

 We make offers to students immediately after our evaluations and aim to communicate admissions decisions to all applicants before April 1.
 Admitted applicants have until April 15 to reply with their acceptance of admission offers.

-We invite domestic applicants with offers to visit the Department.
-We have a coordinated visit day on the Friday before University of Michigan's Winter Break, usually in mid February.
+We invite a selection of domestic applicants to visit the Department.
+We have a coordinated visit day a week before the start of the Winter Break.
+In 2023, the visit day is Friday, February 17.
 If applicants are unable to travel or faculty hosts are unavailable on that day we will find an alternative date.
 We cover the applicant’s travel, lodging in a hotel, and all meals.

 Applicants will spend a significant portion of the day in the Department and on campus to learn about our program, research and teaching opportunities, graduate coursework, and various (student-organized) academic and social activities.
 The coordinated visit day may look like this: